 WHAT YOU’LL DO

-- Manage admission activities within an assigned territory, traveling and representing Reed to prospective students, their parents, and high school counselors.
+- Manage admission activities within an assigned territory, traveling up to eight weeks a year and representing Reed to prospective students, their parents, and high school counselors.

-- Conduct on-campus recruiting activities such as information sessions and interviews.
+- Conduct on-campus and virtual recruiting activities such as information sessions and interviews.

-- Build relationships with students and families who demonstrate an interest in Reed.
+- Build relationships with families and constituents who demonstrate an interest in Reed.

 - Manage a functional area of the admission process like programming or overseeing student workers.

 - During reading season each spring, you and your colleagues will have the primary task of reading and evaluating college applications.
 This requires discipline, self-motivation, and focus.
-Careful, close, and timely reading of college applications is the most important aspect of our profession.
+Careful and close reading of college applications is the most important aspect of our profession.

 Click below to apply.
 You will be directed to Interfolio to create a free account and begin your application.
 A resume and cover letter are required.
 You can submit these documents in any format, but pdf works best.
 In your cover letter please address the following: